 Benefits | Disadvantages | |

-The split-system heat pump makes most sense in the case of a high-temperature heating water requirement, for example if you're renovating old radiators and keeping them in place.
-But then the COP will be poor...closer to 2 than 4.
-It is also relevant in the case of a home that will evolve over time and require more power in the future.
+The split heat pump makes sense mainly in the case of a need for high temperature heating water, for example if it is a renovation on old radiators and we keep these radiators.
+But then the COP will be bad...closer to 2 than to 4.
+It is also relevant in the case of a house which would evolve in time and which would require more power in the future.
 It will be easier to adapt the split heat pump to the new conditions.

-The PAC Monobloc makes sense if the technical room is small, if the house is not likely to change significantly, if you want to save money on installation and equipment, or if you don't want to depend on the specialized skills of refrigeration specialists who are sometimes hard to find.
-Last but not least, it provides peace of mind by keeping refrigerant gas out of the house, reducing the risk of serious fire caused by flammable gases such as R32 or R290.
+The PAC Monobloc makes sense if the technical room is small, if the house is not likely to change greatly, if you want to save money on installation and equipment, or if you do not want to depend on specialized skills of refrigeration specialists sometimes difficult to find.
+Finally, it reassures by confining the refrigerant gas to the outside of the house, reducing the risk of a serious fire due to a flammable gas such as R32 or R290.

 The future in Bibloc or Monobloc?

-In France today, as mentioned above, the majority of air-to-water heat pumps are based on the split model.
-And you only have to look at the EDF website, which is obliged to promote renewable energies because of the CEE tax, to realize that they are clearly pushing towards split models.
+Today in France, as mentioned above, the majority of air-to-water heat pumps are split models.
+And you only have to look at the EDF website, which is obliged to promote renewable energies because of the CEE, to realize that they are clearly pushing towards split models.

-In Switzerland, the trend is not as pronounced, firstly because manufacturers are not pushing for split but rather monobloc models, and secondly because refrigeration specialists are not as present as in France, if not trained in large enough numbers.
-Sanitary fitters, however, are very present throughout Switzerland, and install heat pumps that they can control and connect without any specific knowledge, i.e. monobloc models.
+In Switzerland, the trend is not as pronounced, firstly because manufacturers are not pushing for split systems but rather for monobloc systems, and secondly because refrigeration specialists are not as present as in France, if not trained in large enough numbers.
+However, sanitary fitters are very present throughout Switzerland and install heat pumps that they can control and connect without any specific knowledge, i.e. monobloc models.

-The future will be marked by changes in refrigerants: R410A is already disappearing, to be replaced by R32, which has a GWP (Global Warming Potential) 3 times lower (around 700), but is slightly flammable.
+The future will be marked by changes in refrigerants, since R410A is already disappearing, to be replaced by R32 with a GWP (Global Warming Potential) 3 times lower (around 700).
+R32 will soon be replaced by propane or R290..
+However, this fluid is slightly flammable.
 On the other hand, some manufacturers such as Vaillant and Alpha-Innotec are already looking further ahead and using a gas that is even less damaging to the ozone layer, with a ridiculously low GWP of 3, namely propane or R290.
 However, this gas is much more flammable.
 The trend is therefore in the direction of safety, and we can imagine that more and more manufacturers will offer monobloc models and push towards these solutions for safety reasons with R290 gas.
 Indoor-outdoor connections would then be made with water, rather than with this kind of environmentally-friendly but flammable gas.

 Also read to increase your heat pump culture: